tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

   To do so, the command to be used is :command:`inventory`.

-The command :code:`wapt-get update-status` returns:
+The command :command:`wapt-get update-status` returns:

 .. code-block:: bash